cris178/P2PFileSystem/README.md

 * Open src Folder

-* mkdir rootdir
+mkdir rootdir

-* mkdir Mountingpoint
+mkdir Mountingpoint

-* make clean
+make clean

-* make
+make

-* ./refreshFS -d -s Mountingpoint
+./refreshFS -d -s Mountingpoint

 This will make the file system run in single threaded mode and in devmode.
 Once it starts you will see the fuse file system operations on screen.
 Open a new tab on the terminal and navigate to the mounting point.
 You can now create and edit files in a P2P filesystem.

 ## Testing and Running

+You can run the program as stated above using the -d flag which puts the fuse file system in dev mode and allows you to see the functions running in real time.
+Or you can use GDB if that's your personal preference.

+In order
-Currently we are debugging the program using GDB.
-In order to run the program using GDB in the src folder hit the command
+to run the program using GDB in the src folder hit the command

 * gdb refreshFS